robaguilera/js-101/day1/day1.md

 ---

+## How to Read These Notes

+- I am using a program called *Deckset* that allows me to use the `markdown` language to create powerpoint slides
+- Hence the notes you have are the notes powering this slide you're reading
+  - Hashtags denote headings
+  - Hyphens are bullet points
+  - Backticks ("\`\`") hold code
+  - 3 hyphens create a new page

+---

 ## Basics of programming

 - We will be covering in this section a very high level overview of what programming is